top of page

 2020 Alaase: Messages from the Conjurer, The Seen Magazine by Hiba Ali

-2018 Austin Fashion Designer Invited to Debut at New York Fashion Week, The Villager Newspaper by Jinida Dorsey
+2018 Austin Fashion Designer Invited to Debut at New York Fashion Week, The Villager Newspaper by Jinda Dorsey

 2018 African American Fashion Designer Black History Month Feature, KVUE News 24 by Quita Culpepper